armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

 You need to redeploy Spinnaker after making the changes to `spinnakerconfig.yml`.
 Do a `hal deploy apply` and wait for all pods to be running and ready.

-## Check Spinnaker for New Accounts
+## Check Spinnaker for new accounts

 When all of the pods are running and ready, do a hard refresh of the Spinnaker web interface.
 The accounts you added in the Vault secret should now be available in the web interface for you to use.